SZXC-WG/LocalGen-new/README.md

 ## Disclaimer

-The `LocalGen-new` project (hereinafter referred to as "LocalGen") is an independent, open-source project developed by the SZXC-WG community.
+The "Local Generals.io" project (hereinafter referred to as "LocalGen") is an independent, open-source project developed by the SZXC-WG community.
 LocalGen is in no way affiliated with, associated with, endorsed by, sponsored by, or connected to `generals.io` or its original developers.

 `generals.io`, along with its name, logo, and all associated assets, are the exclusive trademarks and properties of their respective owners.
 All rights to the original online game are reserved by them.